This post covers everything you need to know about Private Investigator and Detective.

-Private investigators and detectives are often used interchangeably, but they have distinct roles and responsibilities.
+Private investigator and detective are often used interchangeably, but they have distinct roles and responsibilities.

 Private investigators are typically hired by individuals or businesses to investigate a specific case or gather information.